-Nearly all of the Center's net assets are invested in capital assets net of related debt.
+Net assets of \$4,239,482 are invested in capital assets, net of related debt.
 Capital assets include building, land and equipment.
-Of the total net position, \$3,396,165 is assigned for adult programs, secondary programs that are not state reimbursable and the Capital Projects Fund.
-The unrestricted deficit relates to short and long-term liabilities necessary to fund payroll, compensated absences, net pension liability and deferred revenues in excess of current assets and investments.
+The restricted net position of \$61,871 are funds restricted by the Scholarship Fund.
+Included in the unrestricted net position (deficit) are amounts assigned for adult programs, secondary programs that are not state reimbursable and the Capital Project Fund.
+The remaining unrestricted deficit relates to short and long-term liabilities necessary to fund payroll, compensated absences, net pension liability and deferred revenues in excess of current assets and investments.